 The Title I program insures loans to finance the light or moderate rehabilitation of properties, as well as the construction of nonresidential buildings on the property.
-This program may be used to insure such loans for up to 20 years.
+This program may be used to insure such loans for up to 20 years and 32 days.
 The maximum loan amount is $25,000 for improving a single-family home or for improving or building a nonresidential structure.

 For improving a multifamily structure, the maximum loan amount is $12,000 per family unit, not to exceed a total of $60,000 for the structure.
 These are fixed-rate loans, for which lenders charge interest at market rates.
 The interest rates are not subsidized by HUD, although some communities participate in local housing rehabilitation programs that provide reduced-rate property improvement loans through Title I lenders.

 FHA insures private lenders against the risk of default for up to 90 percent of any single loan.
 The annual premium for this insurance is $1 per $100 of the amount advanced; although this fee may be charged to the borrower separately, it is sometimes covered by a higher interest charge.